-- The Union's affiliation with WA Labor has enabled the Union to provide important information to government, based upon experience and knowledge of its members, about the development and implementation of the new Metronet rail system. - The Union's affiliation with WA Labor resulted in the State government agreeing to transition 18 private sector workers on the Prospector 'back in-house' with TransWA. - The Union's affiliation with WA Labor has enabled it to participate in the shaping of the party's policies.
-The Union's aim in participating is to advocate for better employment opportunities and conditions for railway industry workers. - The Union's affiliation and participation in UnionsWA affairs such as 'The Public Good' campaign has enabled it to shape the direction of the broader union movement in Western Australia.
+- The Union's affiliation with WA Labor has enabled the Union to provide important information to government, based upon experience and knowledge of its members, about the development and implementation of the new Metronet rail system and with COVID. - The Union's affiliation with WA Labor resulted in the State government agreeing to make late night services paid services. - The Union's affiliation with WA Labor has enabled it to participate in the shaping of the party's policies.
+The Union's aim in participating is to advocate for better employment opportunities and conditions for railway industry workers. - The Union's affiliation and participation in UnionsWA affairs such as the 'Public Sector Alliance' wage policy campaign has enabled it to shape the direction of the state's wage policy for public sector workers in WA.